Bianca Jones Marlin: Doctoral research

-From 2009-2015, Marlin pursued her graduate degree at the New York University School of Medicine Graduate Program in Biology and Physiology.
+From 2009 to 2015, Marlin pursued her graduate degree at the New York University School of Medicine Graduate Program in Biology and Physiology.
 Marlin's Ph.D. research explored the role of the hormone oxytocin in maternal behavior and auditory cortex plasticity during critical periods of brain development.
 In 2011, she published a peer-reviewed article describing the importance of excitatory-inhibitory balance (E-I) in determining the duration of critical period plasticity for auditory cortical frequency tuning— since after birth the auditory cortex is not yet tuned.
 This work laid the foundation for Marlin to explore how oxytocin shapes social cognition and modifies brain circuits to prompt maternal care toward pups.
 Rodent mothers (called dams) will retrieve pups when separated from her and/or the litter when triggered by ultrasonic vocalizations emitted from the isolated pups.
 Typically, dams respond to pup calls, while virgin females do not— suggesting that plasticity in the auditory cortex occurs after the birth of a litter to activate dams to respond.
 Marlin hypothesized that this plasticity in the auditory cortex was driven by oxytocin because 1) dams release oxytocin following birth to promote bonding, and 2) virgins only respond to pup calls when artificially administered oxytocin.
 Marlin found that oxytocin sensitized the auditory neural circuits in the auditory cortex and caused long-term changes in the E-I balance.
 The change in E-I balance accounted for the stable spike-timing precision that is observed in dams (or oxytocin-exposed virgins), but not virgins, when responding to pup calls.

 Following Marlin's discoveries regarding the role of oxytocin in pup retrieval, she conducted additional work with colleagues in the Robert Froemke Lab exploring oxytocin's biological role in the social transmission of maternal behavior.
 In their study, published in Nature, they show that oxytocin neurons in the brain region responsible for the release of oxytocin, the paraventricular nucleus (PVN), are activated by social interaction and that these neurons gate cortical plasticity in response to pup calls.
 They also show that virgins who are co-housed with experienced mothers, and who visually observed maternal pup retrieval, have increased activation of oxytocin neurons in the PVN and exhibit alloparenting behaviors— suggesting that maternal behavior can be acquired through social transmission.

 Marlin's graduate discoveries not only show functional lateralization of the mammalian brain, but also a dedicated, oxytocin-dependent neural circuit for maternal behaviors and adaption following birth.
 This line of research was highlighted in popular media including National Geographic, the Los Angeles Times, Science Magazine, and Discover Magazine's Top 100 Stories of 2015.